 Unfortunately, it does not appear that Australia will be reopening its international borders for tourism anytime in the near future, as Prime Minister Scott Morrison and other government officials have announced multiple times.

-As of February 24, the island nation has had 28,939cases of COVID-19 -a relatively small number compared to other countries of its size- and 909 people have died of the disease in the country.
+As of April 6, the island nation has had 29,364 cases of COVID-19 -a very small number compared to other countries of its size- and 909 people have died of the disease in the country.